Project 4: Journaling Layer

 done

-echo "PASS: All files are consistent"
+echo "PASS: All existing files have valid content"

 fusermount -u $MNT